At a Glance

 Pruning

-Cut back to 4–6 inches (10–15 cm) in early spring to remove winter-damaged wood and stimulate vigorous new growth.
-Shear lightly after flowering in late summer to maintain compact form.
-Harvest stems frequently throughout the growing season; frequent cutting delays flowering and maintains vegetative growth.
+Cut back to 4-6 inches (10-15 cm) in early spring (March-April) to remove winter-damaged wood and stimulate new growth.
+Shear lightly after flowering in late summer (August-September) for compact form.
+Frequent harvest throughout the growing season delays flowering and maintains vegetative growth.

 Pruning Schedule